sazonovanton/SirChatalot/README.md

 # SirChatalot

 This is a Telegram bot that can use various services to generate responses to messages.
- As for now it can use OpenAI [ChatGPT API](https://platform.openai.com/docs/guides/chat) (or other compatible API) and [Yandex GPT](https://cloud.yandex.ru/docs/yandexgpt/) to generate responses.
+As for now it can use OpenAI [ChatGPT API](https://platform.openai.com/docs/guides/chat) (or other compatible API), [Yandex GPT](https://cloud.yandex.ru/docs/yandexgpt/) to generate responses, and OpenAI's GPT-4 models with vision support for image-based tasks.

 This bot can also be used to generate responses to voice messages.
 Bot will convert the voice message to text and will then generate a response.
 Speech recognition is done using the OpenAI [Whisper model](https://platform.openai.com/docs/guides/speech-to-text).
 To use this feature, you need to install the [ffmpeg](https://ffmpeg.org/) library.
 Voice message support won't work without it.